We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 How will I get my payslip?

-Your payslip will be emailed to your LWB email address once the payroll process is completed.
+Your payslip will be emailed to your Life Without Barriers email address once the payroll process is completed.
 This will usually occur on the Thursday.
-This week however, LWB will be providing your payslip to you on Wednesday evening.

 Will LWB support salary sacrificing?